MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/entity-channel.md

 ## Overview

-In Omnichannel for Administrator, **Entity Records** channel helps you to automatically route cases and other entity records to agents based on the agent's capacity and availability.
+In Omnichannel Administration, **Entity Records** channel helps you to automatically route cases and other entity records to agents based on the agent's capacity and availability.

 > [!Note]
 > Only case entity record is supported in this release.
 Other entity records routing will be supported in future releases.